bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-18-newsletter.md

 - **[Optech Paris workshop][workshop] November 12-13:** member
   companies should [send us an email][optech email] to reserve spots for your engineers.
-Planned topics include a comparison of two methods for bumping transaction fees, discussion of partially-signed Bitcoin transactions ([BIP174][]), an introduction to output script descriptors, suggestions for Lightning Network wallet integration, and approaches to efficient coin selection (including output
+Planned topics include a comparison of two methods for bumping transaction fees, discussion of partially signed Bitcoin transactions ([BIP174][]), an introduction to output script descriptors, suggestions for Lightning Network wallet integration, and approaches to efficient coin selection (including output